 If you’re having difficulty getting pregnant, you could be faced with extra challenges if you’re in the armed forces.
 To help you overcome these hurdles, we’d like to make you aware of the help that’s available, including funding support.

-If you are ready to start your family now we offer the full range of fertility treatments.
+If you are ready to grow your family now we offer the full range of fertility treatments.
 Treatment options are personalised depending on your circumstances and the level of intervention required.

 You may be entitled to NHS funding via the Armed Forces Families’ Programme, otherwise you can self fund any treatment yourself.